tgomez22/Security/TryHackMe/Fowsniff.md

 ```

-on 10.10.252.153 site
+Looks like we have a website running, so I opened `http://10.10.252.153` in my browser.
+In the source for the page we can see...
 ```
-<p>Fowsniff's internal system suffered a data breach that
-									resulted in the exposure of employee usernames and passwords.</p>
+<p>Fowsniff's internal system suffered a data breach that resulted in the exposure of employee usernames and passwords.</p>

 <p><strong>Client information was not affected.</strong></p>

-									<p>Due to the strong possibility that employee information has
-									been  made publicly available, all employees have been instructed to change their passwords immediately.</p>
+<p>Due to the strong possibility that employee information has been  made publicly available, all employees have been instructed to change their passwords immediately.</p>

 <p>The attackers were also able to hijack our official @fowsniffcorp Twitter account.
 All of our official tweets have been deleted and the attackers may release sensitive information via this medium.
 We are
 ```

-gobuster scan
+I am going to run a gobuster scan to enumerate web pages to see what we can find.
 ```
 ─$ gobuster dir -w common.txt -x php,html,txt,js -u 10.10.252.153
 ===============================================================